 A student is admitted to the school on the premise the student intends to learn the Catholic religion and be educated in a Catholic environment.
 In certain cases, students may be admitted on a probationary basis subject to the student successfully completing one or more subsequent interim evaluations.
-Students with academic or other needs (i.e., behavioral), which cannot be
+Students with academic or other needs (i.e. behavioral), which cannot be reasonably addressed by the school, may be denied admission.

 School application forms may request disability-related information.
-The Americans with Disabilities Act (ADA) does not prohibit a school from asking questions about a student's disabilities provided that information does not discriminate (automatically prohibit a student from applying).
+The Americans with Disabilities Act (ADA) does not prohibit a school from asking questions about a student's disabilities provided that information does not automatically prohibit a student from applying.